 I have sat here and tried to think of artists that I started listening to during, say, spring 1974 through early ’77, that I have any real affinity for these days and there aren’t that many.
-There are entities that were very forward-looking at that time such as Bob Marley, Kraftwerk, Patti Smith, and Rough Trade, but they are the odd kids out; a cultural foreshadowing, and not something most of my then-peers liked or knew about.
+There are still-much-loved entities that were very forward-looking at that time such as Bob Marley, Kraftwerk, Patti Smith, and Rough Trade, but they are the odd kids out; a cultural foreshadowing, and not something most of my then-peers liked or knew about.

 In terms of acts more in tune with the clogs’n’ludes’n’fondue culture of the day that I liked both then and now, there is Boz Scaggs, Kate & Anna McGarrigle, and the Buckingham/Nicks-led version of Fleetwood Mac (I was well acquainted with the work of earlier iterations of F.Mac during the late ‘60s and early ‘70s, but I tend to see the 1975 model as a different band).